 The Bayonetta titles prove Nintendo isn’t above re-releasing games in order to build hype for sequels, too – meaning something like a re-release of Metroid Prime Trilogy or Yoshi’s Woolly World might make a lot of sense this year.

 Also – and this is a big one – Retro Studios (Metroid Prime, Donkey Kong Country) hasn’t released an all-new game since 2014.
-Whatever they’re working on a Star Fox game with a racing-based twist, and these rumors match up to information we’ve heard here on VG247 too.
+Recent rumors suggest they’re working on a Star Fox game with a racing-based twist, and these rumors match up to information we’ve heard here on VG247 too.
 So long since their last game, E3 may be time for a reveal there…

 The special E3 Nintendo Showcase/Direct will air on June 12 at 12pm Eastern (5pm UK / 9am Pacific).